The CiviCRM Community¶

 - Contribute content to CiviCRM's website.
 You can share use cases and case studies that describe how your organization uses CiviCRM and the solutions and processes you've developed around the software.
 See existing case studies here.
 You can also share your successes, experiences at Civi-related events, interesting customizations, etc. on the CiviCRM blog.
-You can add content by becoming a member or emailing firstname.lastname@example.org with a request to post.
+You can add content by registering with CiviCRM or emailing email@example.com with a request to post.

 - Share your training resources and materials with the rest of the community through posts on the CiviCRM blog or on your own sites.

 - Register your organization on CiviCRM's website.
 This will add your site to a publicly searchable directory and map of CiviCRM installations, supporting CiviCRM's marketing efforts.

 - Contribute code you've written to extend CiviCRM, because it's likely that someone else out there needs the same functionality.
 Check out the recommended steps for developing and contributing to the CiviCRM how you can help contribute to the core codebase in the Developer Guide.
 If you've developed a Drupal module, you should contribute it to Drupal.org; see their site for more information on contributing modules.
 Joomla! extensions can be posted here.

 - Sponsor development of new features.
 If your organization needs certain features or functionality that doesn't yet exist for CiviCRM and can't develop those features in-house, you can sponsor their development by outside coders and developers.
 This can be a solo effort on the part of one organization or a coordinated effort sponsored by multiple organizations in need of the same set of functionality.
 Find out more on CiviCRM's website or write to firstname.lastname@example.org for more information on sponsoring development.